Rules & Code of Conduct

 9. PAB riders must not carry a passenger on a PAB on cycling paths and roads, if the passenger is under 16 years old

-10. From 1 January 2022, PAB riders will have to pass the mandatory theory test for PAB on Singapore Polytechnic's Professional & Adult Continuing Education Academy (PACE)'s website, before they are able to ride on cycling paths and on roads.
-Find out more details on the test formats and e-handbooks (PDF, 21kB)
+10. PAB riders are required to pass the mandatory theory test for PAB before they are able to ride on cycling paths and on roads.
+Find out more details on the test formats and e-handbooks (PDF, 47kB)

 For Personal Mobility Aids (PMAs) (Mobility Scooters and Motorised Wheelchairs)